What is the Headline programme?

 Training and coaching:

-from experts both inside of and outside the profession, and qualified coaches
+from different experts and qualified coaches

 learning from others across the country

-Join the Frontline Fellowship:
+Join the Frontline Fellowship

 a growing, passionate community of social workers